Serverless Application, Single Page Application (SPA) and Progressive Web Application (PWA) Development Benefits

 Yes, modern browsers allow you to use data caching, but if there is nothing to cache, then resources are not wasted.

 Probably one of the most interesting innovations (at least in terms of work) is a serverless architecture, which is based on serverless computing.
 Building a serverless application allows you to focus on your application code instead of managing and operating infrastructure.
 What ‘serverless’ really means is that as a developer, you don’t have to think about the servers on which your app will run; instead, you just focus on your code.
 While this technology is relatively new, thousands of programmers can already prove that it gives them the ability to launch apps at record speed.
-At the moment, the ability to implement this type of applications is available only for users of AWS (Amazon Web Services).
+At the moment, the ability to implement this type of application is available only for users of AWS (Amazon Web Services).

 What are the benefits?